The Who, What, Where, When and Sometimes, Why.

 Cognitive behavioral therapy

-Cognitive behavioral therapy is a special type of mental health counseling that may combine techniques such as relaxation therapy.
+Cognitive behavioral therapy is a type of mental health counseling.
+Sessions are led by a mental health provider (such a psychologist or social worker) and may include techniques such as relaxation exercises.

 Physical activity (exercise)